 LCA results show introducing agricultural biomass in supplies leads to an increase of environmental impacts except global warming indicator, as it integrates soil carbon storage.
 However, scenarios with willow and poplar SRC (S3 and S4) are less impacting than the one with miscanthus (S2), particularly on marine eutrophication.
-For a full comparison between scenarios with agricultural supply, an economic study on the return on investment of each considered agricultural crop will be led.
+In order to complete the comparison between scenarios with agricultural supply, an economic study on the return on investment of each considered agricultural crops will be led.